 At Bisnar Chase, we have more than three decades of experience protecting the rights of fatal and non-fatal swimming pool victims.
-We have recovered millions of dollars in compensation for individuals and families that have been deeply affected by another person or entity's negligence or wrongdoing.
+We have recovered hundreds of millions of dollars in compensation for individuals and families that have been deeply affected by another person or entity's negligence or wrongdoing.

 Drowning Accidents in California